 2. WAYNE BGSP50 Basement Protection System

-- Always Have a Plan - WAYNE Basement Guardian has two fully submersible, nested, all...
+- Indoor Use Only - WAYNE Basement Guardian has two fully submersible, nested, all...

 - Back-Up Ready - Basement Guardian will pump up to 5,100 GPH and...

 - Smart Home Ready - Compatible with Apple iOS and Android for continuous monitoring,...

 - Additional Features - 1-1/2" discharge for easy installation and compliance with...

 - Quality You Deserve - Proudly assembled in the USA for quality you can trust....

 This Wi-Fi-connected total basement protection system comes with two pumps.
 One is connected to your electrical system, and the other is connected to a battery.
 The latter is more of a battery-operated backup should something happen.

 The combined performance of the two pumps is 5640 gallons per hour at 5' TDH and 2040 gallons per hour at 20' TDH.

 Weighing 66 lbs and with a complete cast iron construction, you can be sure that this machine will serve you for a long time.
 Given this pump's durability, high-quality nature, capacity, and price point, we advise you to get it if your area is prone to floods or lots of underground water.

 On a fully charged battery, the battery-powered pump can empty 11,000 gallons of water.
 However, note that the battery for the backup pump is not included in the purchase.